shri30yans/Loop/README.md

 ### Features
 Community and Collaboration:
-DreamForge is a place where you can connect with like-minded individuals from around the world.
+Loop is a place where you can connect with like-minded individuals from around the world.
 Engage in meaningful discussions, collaborate on projects, and build lasting relationships.
 Our platform fosters a supportive community that thrives on shared knowledge and collective growth.

 - Project Management Tools:
 Stay organized and on track with our suite of project management tools.
-From milestone tracking to visual progress reports, DreamForge provides everything you need to manage your projects efficiently.
+From milestone tracking to visual progress reports, Loop provides everything you need to manage your projects efficiently.
 Our intuitive tools help you stay accountable and make continuous progress.

 - Resource Repository:
 Access a vast library of resources, including research papers, guides, templates, and tools tailored to your needs.
 Our curated repository ensures that you have the best materials at your fingertips to support your project development.